Zyber17/Textlr/README.md

 Textlr is a open source platform for uploaded text for easy sharing.
 It uses [Markdown](http://daringfireball.net/projects/markdown/) and has other nifty features baked in.
 The official Textlr web service is available to use at [textlr.org](http://textlr.org/), but anyone is free to host it.

+Current version: `2.0`.

 ## Roadmap

+`@v:x.x.x` is a tag to describe the version of Textlr that the roadmap items are slated for

-1. Style dialogue boxes more proactively.
+1. Style dialogue boxes more proactively. @v:2.1
+2. Improve handling of special characters in descriptive URLs. @v:2.1
+3. Improve styling of titles on mobile devices. @v:2.1
+4. Clean up the code (Especially the JavaScript). @v:2.1

 ## Installation